 - 1. Not properly calling in when absent from clinical practice. (-2 demerits) - 2.
 Late call in when reporting to clinic up to 1 hour after start time (one demerit), after one hour (-2 demerits) - 3.
-Not submitting required number of evaluations. (-1 demerit per missing evaluation) - 4.
 All absences after three (3).
-(Only two absences for summer semester see page 39) (-1 demerit for each) - 5.
-Leaving clinic without permission. (-1 demerit) - 6.
-Failure to complete Competency Exams Rechecks Papers (-5 demerits each section)
+(Only two absences for summer semester see page 39) (-1 demerit for each) - 4.
+Leaving clinic without permission. (-1 demerit) - 5.
+Failure to complete Competency Exams Rechecks Papers (-5 demerits each section) - 6.
+Students will not wear jeans, shorts, t-shirts or low cut shirts, flip flops to the clinical areas.
+Demerits will begin at 2 and will double with additional incidents.

-- 7. Failure to turn in written assignments (room objective within 2 weeks of rotation & Procedure sheets -1 demerit each) - 8.
-Violation of dress code. (-1, then double) - 9.
+- 7. Failure to turn in evaluations and written assignments (room objective within 2 weeks of rotation & Procedure sheets -1 demerit each) - 8.
+Violation of dress code while in uniform. (-1, then double) - 9.
 All tardies after two (2) (-2 demerits for each). - 10.
 Not cleaning radiographic room as assigned. (-1) - 11.
 Not following professional standards. (-1, then double) - 12.
 Not having radiographic markers or hospital ID in clinic area. (-1, then double) - 13.
-Being unprepared for clinical assignments or clinic class. (-1, then double) - 14.
+Being unprepared for clinical assignments or patient care class. (-1, then double) - 14.
 Using another person's marker. (-1) - 15.
 Inappropriate use of markers.
 Failure to put correct marker on exam/ or no marker on radiograph. (-1 per incident) - 16.
 Failure to finish entire exam.
 (Example: release patient; finish paperwork; reschedule patient.) (-1 demerit) - 17.
 Inconsistent performance in clinical setting. (-1, then double) - 18.
 Not having staff check images. (-3 demerits) - 19.
-Not entering appropriate data in the computer. (-1demerit) - 20.
+Not entering appropriate data in the computer. (-1demerit) (Temporary on hold until further notice) - 20.
 Failure to verify order in chart/outpatient (-3 demerits to start) - 21.
 Radiograph wrong patient or wrong body part (-5 demerits to start) - 22.
 Attempting to radiograph the wrong patient or wrong body part, but stopped (-2 demerits) - 23.
 The student must never attempt to diagnose an exam.
 The student must NEVER discuss the patient's condition, show an image or give a report to a patient or his family unless given a direct order to do so by the attending physician or radiologist. (-3 demerit) - 24.
 Failing a recheck examination. (-1 demerit) - 25.
 Parking in non-student areas.
 Students are assigned specific parking areas at each location.
 See Page 52. - 26.
 Failing to do a "Final Check" on a patient with a technologist or instructor. (-2 and will double) - 27.
-Failure to question pregnancy on childbearing -age females (12- 60 years). (-1) - 28.
-Failure to clock in and out for clinic day and lunch. (-1). - 29.
+Failure to question pregnancy on childbearing -age females (12-60 years). (-1) - 28.
+Failure to clock in and out for clinic day and lunch on the facility computer. (-1). - 29.
 Clocking in to the wrong facility or clocking in/out using a cell phone. (-1) - 30.
 Cell phone in ANY clinical area. (-2, then doubles) - 31.
-Accidentally exposing a technologist or classmate to unnecessary radiation. (-2 and will double)
+Accidentally exposing a technologist or classmate to unnecessary radiation. (-2 and will double) - 32.
+Ignoring patient exams in favor of studying textbooks while in the clinical area. (-I demerit, and will double with additional incidents) Textbooks can be in lockers and used to study at lunch/dinner break. - 33.
+Hospital computers being used for personal usage. (-2, will double) - 34.
+Dropping the digital plate. (-1) "Failure to care for radiographic equipment." - 35.
+No sitting during clinical rotations at any clinical site. - 36.
+Failure to give technologists a pink slip to record a failed competency or recheck. (-1 demerit)